Preschool (Casa) Program

 The Montessori method of teaching promotes feedback as reinforcement and motivation for future development.
 In a mixed age classroom environment, preschoolers model older students to better their skills.
 By working individually and in partners or teams, preschoolers learn to work together to accomplish tasks.

-Montessori Preschooler participating in a practical life exercise Our exclusive, Montessori materials are designed specifically for our preschool classrooms.
+Montessori Preschoolers participate in a practical life, while our exclusive, Montessori materials are designed specifically for our preschool classrooms.
 By working with these materials, students will learn: